HyperTag/documentation/src/content/enterprise-destinations/blueshift.md

 Except the `session_id`.
 It is disabled totally in request payload/config, since it is the same as `anonymous_id` .
 If you want to send `session_id` , simply place it to `properties`.

-Also anything can be overwritten if placed directly inside `properties` object.
+Also, anything can be overwritten if placed directly inside `properties` object.

 ## Examples: